Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are asymptotically collinear in random experiments

-As discussed in the introduction, the intuition for the colinearity between the intercept and interference term $GT$ is that neighborhood averages of $T$ converge to the expected value of $T$ when $T$ is independent of the network.
-What is perhaps surprising is that the contagion term $GY$ behaves similarly to the interference term $GT$.
-This can be better seen by multiplying by $G$ in the reduced form of equation~\eqref{eq:lim-red}.
-When no node is isolated,
+When the conditions of Theorem~\ref{lem:indepcov:nonid} hold, the interference term $\G \T$ and the contagion term $\G \Y$ become collinear with the intercept in the large-network limit (i.e., as the number of vertices $n$ grows).
+As discussed in the introduction, the intuition is that the neighborhood averages of $\T$ converge to the expected value of $\T$ when $\T$ is independent of the network.
+What is perhaps surprising is that the contagion term $\G \Y$ behaves similarly to the interference term $\G \T$.
+This can be better seen by multiplying through by $\G$ in Equation~\eqref{eq:lim-red}.
+When no node is isolated (i.e., all nodes have positive degree),

-Since $G 1_n = 1_n$, the first right-hand term is a constant vector.
-We have already argued that the second term converges to a constant.
-The third right-hand term expands to $GT + \beta G^2T + \beta^2 G^3 T + \cdots$.
-When $GT$ is near-constant, we have $G^2 T = G (GT) \approx GT$, and higher-order summands of this term behave similarly.
-The final right-hand term of $GY$ is zero in expectation and thus irrelevant for identification pursues.
+The first right-hand term is a constant vector, and we have already argued that the second term converges to a constant.
+The third right-hand term expands to

+When $\G \T$ is near-constant, we have $\G^2 \T = \G (\G \T) \approx \G \T$, and higher-order summands of this term behave, once again, similarly to a vector of constants.
+The final right-hand term in Equation~\eqref{eq:GY:expand} is zero in expectation, and thus irrelevant for identification pursues.
 Nonetheless, one can see that, by a similar argument as for the third term, the fourth term should converge to a column vector of zeroes.

-Altogether, the implication is that the contagion term $GY$ converges to a constant when the interference term $GT$ converges to a constant.
-This is particularly concerning, because $GT$ is simply a collection of averages with shared expectation, and we thus anticipate that $GT$ will converge to $\tau$, the expectation of $T$, under a wide variety of circumstances, leading to colinearity issues.
-Note that the conditions of Lemma~\ref{lem:indepcov:nonid} describe one set of sufficient conditions for $GT$ and $GY$ to converge uniformly to constants, but these conditions are by no means necessary.
-We expect that $GT$ and $GY$ will converge to constants under other conditions not listed here.
+Altogether, the implication is that the contagion term $\G \Y$ converges to a constant when the interference term $\G \T$ converges to a constant.
+This is particularly concerning, as $\G \T$ is simply a collection of averages with shared expectation, and we thus anticipate that the entries of $\G \T$ will all converge to $\tau$, the expectation of $\T$, under a wide variety of circumstances.

-The next result shows that asymptotic colinearity degrades the performance of ordinary least squares estimators, and in sufficiently dense networks causes inconsistency.